EDMC/api-versions/README.md

 API-Versions
 ================
 If you have multiple versions of an API, it is not very DRY to include the same resources over and over again.
+In your Gemfile:

+	gem "api-versions", "~> 0.0.2"

-Instead, in your routes.rb file:
+In your routes.rb file:

 	include ApiVersions
-	has_common_resources

 Further down...